dgroomes/stackoverflow-look-back/README.md

             * Code that supports a Manifest V2 web extension developed for Firefox.

       This directory layout is inviting for future additions like Manifest V3 support, or a Safari browser extension.
+* `src/rpc/`
+    * The code in this directory implements a generic Remote Procedure Call (RPC) framework for browser extensions.
+This code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web page.

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the web extension layer and the web page.
-So, I'm purposely designing the code base to not have any shared common code.
+So, I'm purposely designing the code base to not have minimal shared common code.
+The `src/rpc/` code is an exception.
+It is a generic browser RPC framework and so it does not co-mingle with the domain code.

 The extension has been verified to work in these browsers: